KrzysztofOsiniak/file_hosting/README.md

 Once the backend service prints "starting server" the app should be available on: http://localhost:5173

 ## How to run with docker and local s3
-- Set "-volumeSizeLimitMB=1000" in compose.local.yaml to the desired space the file storage should have
+- Set "-volumeSizeLimitMB=1000" in compose.local.yaml to the desired space the file storage should have.
+Note that there is currently a bug in local s3 where deleting files does not fully reclaim the space they were taking.
 - Run:
 ```bash
 docker compose -f compose.local.yaml up --build --attach backend